Are you thinking about bringing a ball python home?

 How Long Does It Take For A Ball Python To Grow

-When you are considering adopting a ball python hatching, it is always a good idea to understand not only how big it will get, but also how long it will take to grow to those sizes.
+When you are considering adopting a ball python hatching, it is always a good idea to understand how big it will get and how long it will take to grow to those sizes.

 Typically, a ball python in captivity will reach its full size at about three years.

 This timeline increases in the wild, with ball pythons becoming fully grown at around four to five years old.